laurentperrinet/laurentperrinet.github.io/content/publication/jeremie-23-ccn/index.md

 title: Retinotopy improves the categorisation and localisation of visual objects in CNNs
 ---

-* to be presented at the *Computational Cognitive Neuroscience Society Meeting 2023*
+* to be presented at the *Computational Cognitive Neuroscience Society Meeting 2023* in Oxford